PITIFULHAWK/ERP/API_DOCUMENTATION.md

 - **Enhanced Resource Management**: Added comprehensive admin endpoints for resource management with section-based organization
 - **Section-Based Filtering**: Resources can now be filtered and organized by sections instead of individual course/semester combinations
 - **Improved Resource Types**: Updated resource type mapping between frontend and backend for better consistency
+- **Cloudinary Integration**: All file uploads now use Cloudinary cloud storage for better scalability and performance
+- **File Management**: Automatic file deletion and replacement functionality with cloud storage integration

 ## Base URL
 ```